visgl/deck.gl/docs/api-reference/viewport.md

 # Viewport Class

+The `Viewport` combines a number of responsibilities:
+* A deck.gl `Viewport` is essentially a geospatially enabled camera.
-The `Viewport` manages projection and unprojection of coordinates between world and viewport coordinates.
+* In this sense it manages projection and unprojection of coordinates between world and viewport coordinates, both in JavaScript and in GLSL.
+* `Viewport`s also contains information about the size and position of the target rectangle on screen where the camera will render.

 The viewport class provides both direct `project`/`unproject` function members as well as projection matrices including `view` and `projection` matrices, and can generate their inverses as well to facilitate e.g. lighting calculations in WebGL shaders.

-In geospatial setups
+In geospatial setups, Viewports can contain geospatial anchors.

+Note: The `Viewport` class is normally not instantiated directly but rather one of its subclasses is used.
+However, in cases where the application needs to use "externally" generated view or projection matrices (such as WebVR), the `Viewport` class can be used directly.

+For more information consult the [Viewports](/docs/advanced/viewports.md) article.

 ## Usage

 ```js
 const viewport = new Viewport({width: 500, height: 500, ...});
 ```
-Note: The `Viewport` class is normally not instantiated directly but rather one of it's subclasses is used.

 ## Constructor